planetruby/gems/2020/21-super_diff.md

 While the output is longer, it is more comprehensive.
 In a matter of seconds, we have a clear picture of what was changed where, and we can use this knowledge to modify our test data accordingly.

-## SuperDiff is intelligent
+## Super Diff is intelligent

 Admittedly, the example above was relatively simple, as our test data only involved hashes, arrays, strings, and numbers.
-However, SuperDiff also knows how to compare ActiveRecord objects, HashWithDifferentAccess objects, "placeholder" objects such as `an_object_having_attributes` or `a_hash_including`, and more.
+However, Super Diff also knows how to compare Active Record objects, `HashWithDifferentAccess` objects, "placeholder" objects such as `an_object_having_attributes` or `a_hash_including`, and more.
 This means that we can replace tests like this:

 ``` ruby
 created_posts = Post.all